Here at Chipola Divers we have been leading exploration projects in Florida and Mexico for several years.

 One such project has been in Cozumel, Mexico.

-We’re still working on the Cueva Quebrada exploration and resurvey project.
-Once we have completed that we will add a map of the entire system.
+We’re still working on the Cueva Quebrada and Aerolito exploration and resurvey projects.
+Once we have completed those projects we will add maps of both systems.

 Here is a video from a cave in the southern area of the island.
 This cave is very different than any other cave explored on the island.
 It is deep (shallow passage is 120 ft/35 m deep and deep passage is 180 ft/60 m deep) and colder (74F/22C).
 The passages also look very different.
 Studies are currently being conducted in this system and 4 new species have been discovered.